anitha0615/project_1/README.md

 Homebuyers Guide to the Texas Market
 Where should you end up?

-Project Description:

-We will be determining “hotspots” in Texas for areas where housing prices are rising.
-Along with finding the hotspots, we will also be on the lookout for areas where housing prices are falling, and where they are relatively stable.
+Project Description: As part of this activity, “hotspots” in Texas will be determined based on housing prices, COVID surveillance, Temperature, public saftey.

-Main Questions:
+### **-- Main Questions: --**

-Where are housing prices rising the most in the past 6 years?
+**--Housing Price :--** Where are housing prices rising the most in the past 6 years?
 Where have prices fallen?
 AKA where do you want to stay away from in your home investment?
-You don’t want to worry about moving around anymore?
-We’ll also tell you where prices have been the most stable over the last 6 years!

-Potentially look at years 2010-2017 to compare COVID trends from then to more recent;
-also can make our own “Livability Index” with factors such as healthcare, education, public safety, and infrastructure to determine if we think areas are over-/under-valued.
+**--COVID surveillance :--** Does the place pose high risk for COVID-19 spread **--Temperature:--** Does the place have perfect climate?
+**--Public saftey:--** Is the place safe to live in? what is the cirme ranking?

+Create “livability score” from 1 to 5 with 1 being lowest and 5 highest(best) along with a  visuvalization map created for texas by each county with a hover that display
+  * overall livability Score,
+  * CountyName,
+  * Avg housing price and Score,
+  * Covid Survillance(Rate and Score),
+  * Saftey (precent and Score)

-Datasets being used:
+### Datasets being used:

-We will be using Zillow data that we retrieved from NASDAQ Data Link: data.nasdaq.com

-This data is coming from three separate files containing housing value data for the entire U.S.

-We will be trimming this data down and only using data for the state of Texas.
+  * Zillow data set - for housing price
+  * Texas Open Data Portal and dshs data - for Safety and covid measures

 Who’s doing what (subject to change):

-Anitha & Kent: Pulling data and making it pretty
+Zach & Kent: Housing Price

-Sujatha & Misty: Finding trends in housing prices
+Sujatha & Misty: COVID

-Zach: Visualizing the data
+Anitha : Public saftey